ericdalrymple/PyLab/README.md

 # PyLab
+## Overview
+PyLab is an attempt at providing an evironment conducive to introducing Python to a younger audience via a very basic game engine with several streamlined interfaces.
+Learners can use more advnaced interfaces to do the same things as they learn more and more of the basics of Python.

+The project contains the following:
+* <ins>__PyLab Hub:__</ins> A batch file that provides basic options for browsing lessons, creating small games from a template, sharing games created with PyLab with friends with zero setup.

+* <ins>__Lessons:__</ins> A series of lessons and exercises That gradually covers the basics of Python and game making.

+* <ins>__PyLab Engine:__</ins> A rudimentary 2D game engine built on top the [Pygame](https://www.pygame.org).
+It provides multiple ways of achieving the same outcomes.
+Beginners are expected to do things the more basic yet less scalable way and can gradually use the more advanced more powerful interfaces as they learn.
+    * __Beginners:__ Draw game contents directly and manipulate them using variables.
+All callbacks (draw, update, input handlers, etc.) and variables would typically be in the main module.

+    * __Intermediate:__ Use objects to encapsulate behaviour and drawing of game elements.

+    * __Advanced:__ Add components to encapsulate behaviours and drawing and combine them into entities to define game elements.

+## Requirements
+- __Windows 10/11:__ - This project could support other operating systems fairly easily, but is limited to Windows for simplicity.

 ## Setup
 ### 1 - Setup the PyLab package
 In this step, we’ll download “PyLab”, which is a collection of scripts that we’ll use to learn and practice programming in Python.
 It also includes the installers for Python and VS Code and a setup script to configure your environment for development.